openbabel/documentation/FileFormats/Autodock_Protein_Data_Bank.rst

 -s  *Outputs as a flexible residue*
 -p  *Preserves the atom indexes from the input file*

-     (default is to renumber sequentially).
+       The default is to renumber sequentially.